- 1. Upload your app

 You can set up Sofy to integrate with your bug or issue tracking system, so that when you enter a bug or issue in Sofy, Sofy automatically creates a corresponding ticket in the Bug/Issue Tracking System.

 Sofy provides default integration with Jira and Azure DevOps, and also exposes APIs to integrate with other systems.

-8. Record and Playback of an Automated Test
+8. Recording and Playing Back an Automated Test

-See the doc pages for information regarding recording an automated test.
-While you record the test, Sofy automatically creates no-code automation script for you.
+Next, we recommend reviewing this page on creating automated tests.
+While you record the test, Sofy automatically creates a no-code automation script for you.